 Any student between the ages of 14-19 as of July 1st, 2019 who identifies as female or non-binary is welcome to apply.
 Our program serves as a college preparatory program, so any student who has already completed a semester of college is ineligible for the camp regardless of age.

 Our final concert will take place on the last day of camp, and will be a recital of student compositions.
 The YWCC Chorale will also perform.
 Students will work on their piece during the first week of camp, and will rehearse with professional musicians during the second week leading up to the performance.
-The performance will take place at Klein Hall (on the second floor of Presser Hall, 2013 N. 13th St.) and will be professionally recorded and digitally distributed to the students after the camp has ended.
+The performance will take place at Rock Hall (1715 N. Broad St.) and will be professionally recorded and digitally distributed to the students after the camp has ended.
 A small reception will follow the performance.
 This free performance is open to all family, friends, and community members!